Intelligence Studies and Western Historiography

 Sofia Degli ESPOSTI Abstract.
 This article is about English foreign policy during the French Wars of Religion and on the interplay between religion and diplomacy in the early years of Elizabeth I’s reign.
 The study focuses on Sir Nicholas Throckmorton’s embassy to France from 1559 to 1564, a period marked by the growing influence of […]

 In the Shadow of the Grand Turk.
-Hispanic Intelligence in the Mediterranean in the 16th Century
+Hispanic Intelligence in the 16th Century